 One key way I would suggest to start this exploration is to sign up to take online classes where you will be able to learn more about Tolkien and meet other Tolkien aficionados and academics.
 I have now taken eight Tolkien related and fantasy, Medieval literature courses through The Mythguard Institute/Signum University the brain child of Professor Corey Olsen (The Tolkien Professor) who spoke at The Tolkien Society’s The Return of the Ring conference.
 These are brilliant online classes which include exploration of all of Tolkien’s works as well as other works of fantasy and literature.
 Past lecturers for these courses include Tom Shippey, Verlyn Flieger, Michael Drout, John Rateliff and just last semester Dr. Dimitra Fimi whose ‘Celtic’ Myth in Children’s Literature opened up for me a whole new area of exploration around the works of authors like Alan Garner, Lloyd Alexander and Susan Cooper who were all influenced by Tolkien.

 I am very excited to be taking my 9th Mythguard Institute Class in May which will be taught by Dr Robin Reid and will examine the impact of Lord of the Rings from a cultural and audience perspective (enrollment open now!).
-And remember – All members of the Society are entitled to a 15% discount on all courses at the Mythgard Institute.

 So it is all out there waiting for exploration and discovery and thanks to the work of The Tolkien Society and the nurturing and support of our fellowship of Tolkien scholars and academics you too can set out on this journey – I hope to meet you on the Oloremalle!